Yarroudh/segment-lidar/paper/paper.md

 ## Step 2: Inference on the generated image

 ## Step 3: Reprojection of results on the 3D point cloud

+In the final step of our methodology, we seamlessly reprojet the instance segmentation results onto the original point cloud.
+This associates each point in the cloud with its corresponding segment label obtained from the 2D image segmentation.
+Mathematically, this process involves identifying the 2D image coordinates for each point in the point cloud, which can be achieved through reverse projection of the cubic or panoramic projection.
+Once the corresponding 2D image coordinates are identified, we assign the segment label from the segmentation map to the corresponding point in the cloud.

 # Use of the package